siddharthbejadi/build-advance-create/README.md

 This is the official pre-launch landing page for BAC (Bejadi A Consortium pvt ltd).
 Its purpose is to communicate our vision and capture email leads for our newsletter.

-This project is built with Django and is configured for deployment on Heroku.
+This project is built with Django on an **ASGI** server (Uvicorn), making it scalable and ready for future real-time AI features.
+It is configured for secure deployment on Heroku using environment variables.

 ## Core Features

 -   **Static Landing Page:** A modern, single-page site communicating the "Build.
 Advance.
 Create." vision.

--   **Newsletter Signup:** A robust email capture form.
+-   **Newsletter Signup:** A robust email capture form that saves subscribers to the database.

--   **Database Integration:** Saves all subscribed emails directly to the Django database.

 -   **Automatic Email:** Instantly sends a "Welcome" email to new subscribers via SendGrid.

 -   **Admin Panel:** Allows you to view and manage the list of subscribed emails.

+-   **Production-Ready:** Uses ASGI (Uvicorn) for high performance and `python-dotenv` for secure key management.

 ## Prerequisites